-On the Acquisition Date, pursuant to the terms of the Merger Agreement, CIM Commercial and its subsidiaries entered into the Master Services Agreement (the "Master Services Agreement") with CIM Service Provider, LLC (the "Manager"), an affiliate of CIM Group, pursuant to which the Manager agrees to provide or arrange for other service providers to provide management and administration services to CIM Commercial and its subsidiaries following the Merger.
+On the Acquisition Date, pursuant to the terms of the Merger Agreement, CIM Commercial and its subsidiaries entered into the Master Services Agreement") with CIM Service Provider, LLC (the "Manager"), an affiliate of CIM Group, pursuant to which the Manager agrees to provide or arrange for other service providers to provide management and administration services to CIM Commercial and its subsidiaries following the Merger.
 Pursuant to the Master Services Agreement, we appointed an affiliate of CIM Group as the manager of Urban Partners GP, LLC.
 Under the Master Services Agreement, CIM Commercial pays a base service fee (the "Base Service Fee") to the Manager initially set at \$1,000,000 per year (subject to an annual escalation by a specified inflation factor beginning on January 1, 2015), payable quarterly in arrears.
 The Manager earned a Base Service Fee of \$265,000 and \$254,000 for the three months ended March 31, 2017 and 2016, respectively.
-In addition, pursuant to the terms of the Master Services Agreement, the Manager may receive compensation and/or reimbursement for performing certain services for CIM Commercial and its subsidiaries that are not covered under the Base Service Fee.
-During the three months ended March 31, 2017 and 2016, such services performed by the Manager included accounting, tax, reporting, internal audit, legal, compliance, risk management, IT, human resources and corporate communications.
-The Manager's compensation is based on the salaries and benefits of the employees of the Manager and/or its affiliates who performed these services (allocated based on the percentage of time spent on the affairs of CIM Commercial and its subsidiaries).
-We expensed \$1,062,000 and \$866,000 for the three months ended March 31, 2017 and 2016, for the Three Months Ended March 31, 2017 and 2016 (Unaudited)

-respectively, for such services which are included in asset management and other fees to related parties.
-At March 31, 2017 and December 31, 2016, \$2,326,000 and \$1,935,000 was due to the Manager, respectively, for such services.
+In addition, pursuant to the terms of the Master Services Agreement, the Manager may receive compensation and/or reimbursement for performing certain services performed by the Manager included accounting, tax, reporting, internal audit, legal, compliance, risk management, IT, human resources and corporate communications.
+The Manager's compensation is based on the aslaries and benefits of the employees of the Manager and/or its affiliates who performed these services (allocated based on the percentage of time spent on the affairs of CIM Commercial and its subsidiaries).
+We expensed \$1,062,000 and \$866,000 for the three months ended March 31, 2017 and 2016, respectively, for such services (allocated based on the percentage of time spent on the affairs of CIM Commercial and its subsidiaries).
+We expensed \$1,062,000 and \$866,000 for the three months ended March 31, 2017 and 2016, respectively, for such services which are included in asset management and other fees to related parties.
+At March 31, 2017 and December 31, 2016, \$2,326,000 and \$1,935,000 was due to the Manager, re personnel and resources.

-On January 1, 2015, we entered into a Staffing and Reimbursement Agreement with CIM SBA Staffing, LLC ("CIM SBA"), an affiliate of CIM Group and our subsidiary, PMC Commercial Lending, LLC.
-The Agreement provides that CIM SBA will provide personnel and resources to us and that we will reimburse CIM SBA for the costs and expenses of providing such personnel and resources.
 For the three months ended March 31, 2017 and 2016, we incurred expenses related to services subject to reimbursement by us under this agreement of \$844,000 and \$930,000, respectively, which are included in asset management and other fees to related parties for lending segment costs included in continuing operations, \$115,000 and \$103,000, respectively, for corporate services, which are included in asset management and other fees to related parties, and \$0 and \$132,000, respectively, which are included in discontinued operations.
 In addition, we deferred personnel costs of \$44,000 and \$79,000 for the three months ended March 31, 2017 and 2016, respectively, associated with services provided for originating loans.